Upper Murray Football Netball League: History

+In May 1884, a meeting at the Corryong Hotel was held to form the Corryong Football Club, with the club colours being scarlet and black jersey and hose, silk blue knickers and a red cap.
+Mr W Sullivan was elected president, Mr Griffin - Secretary and Mr Thompson - Treasurer.

-The first football club that was formed in the Upper Murray region was the Tintaldra Football Club in 1884 and initial scratch matches were played on an makeshift oval behind the Corryong Hotel.
+Another football club that was formed in the Upper Murray region was the Tintaldra Football Club in 1884 and initial scratch matches were played on an makeshift oval behind the Corryong Hotel.

 In June 1892, four Australian Rules Football were formed in the Upper Murray area - Corryong, Cudgewa, Indi and Walwa.

-Establishment (1892–1893)
+Establishment (1892–93)

 During the 1892/1893 summer three of the regions cricket clubs agreed to the establishment of a competition in order to keep their players fit during the winter break.
-The three founding clubs were Corryong, Cudgewa, and Mount Elliot (Mount Elliott FC was not established until 1894) and in early 1893 the Corryong Football Association was officially established.
+The three founding clubs were Corryong, Cudgewa, and Mount Elliot (Mount Elliott FC was not established until 1894) and in early 1893 an unofficial local football competition was established.

 The league is one of the oldest Football Leagues in Victoria still active today.
-It was established 16 years after the first Victorian Football Association (VFA/VFL) season, the same year as the first Ovens & Murray Football Association season, 4 years before the first Victorian Football League (VFL/AFL) season, and 10 years before the first Ovens & King Football Association season.
-Additional the league was established almost 1 year before the Corryong Courier newspaper was first published on January 25, 1894.
+It was established 19 years after the first Victorian Football Association (VFA/VFL)season in 1877, three years after the Ovens & Murray Football Association in 1893, one year before the first Victorian Football League (VFL/AFL) season in 1897 and seven years before the first Ovens & King Football Association season in 1903.